electron-userland/electron-installer-dmg/README.md

   --out=<path>         The directory to put the DMG into.
 [Default: `process.cwd()`].
   --icon=<path>        Path to the icon file that will be the app icon in the DMG window.
   --icon-size=<px>     How big to make the icon for the app in the DMG.
 [Default: `80`].
   --background=<path>  Path to a PNG image to use as the background of the DMG.
-  --debug              Enable debug messages.
+[Size: 658 x 498] --debug              Enable debug messages.
   --overwrite          Overwrite any existing DMG.
   -h --help            Show this screen.